FindLaw Q&A: The best way to ask for reviews

 Offering an incentive in exchange for a review is a dangerous game and one to steer clear of when asking for firm reviews.
 The major players like Google, Facebook and Yelp have policies in place to deter people from offering rewards because it creates a conflict of interest and compromises the integrity of any organization.

 As TripAdvisor explains, “We prohibit incentives because they can hinder the validity and accuracy of reviews.
 If travelers have been promised a reward, they are more likely to write a review that doesn’t reflect their true experience.”

 The safe alternative?
 Don’t fear amassing angry reviews and try to manipulate.
 Instead, stick with providing excellent service that clients will want to spread the word about.

 Q: What if I receive a negative review?

-It’s bound to happen – that one or two-star rating thrown your way.
-And while bad reviews aren’t ideal, FindLaw’s latest research shows people don’t actually want to see only five-star feedback.
+It’s bound to happen – that one-star rating thrown your way.
+And while any negative reviews aren’t ideal, FindLaw’s latest research shows people don’t actually want to see only five-star feedback.
 When it comes to learning more about you, prospects are looking for honest and unbiased information, not perfection.
 So how do you deal with criticism you receive online?
 Follow these four steps: